 Researchers from the University of Cambridge in the United Kingdom, led by Prof. Magdalena Zernicka-Goetz from the Department of Physiology, Development, and Neuroscience, set out to genetically create a structure resembling a mouse embryo using exclusively ESCs and TSCs.
-The study was published in the journal Science.
+The study was

 Prof. Zernicka-Goetz and team used genetically modified ESCs and TSCs, as well as a 3-D extracellular matrix (ECM) – a noncellular component found in all tissues and organs that functions as a scaffolding for cells, and facilitates biochemical reactions that help cells to differentiate and morph into other organs and tissues.

 Researchers found that the ESCs, TSCs, and the 3-D ECM “communicated” with each other and organized themselves into a self-assembling structure that had the properties of a natural embryo.

 “Both the embryonic and extra-embryonic cells start to talk to each other and become organized into a structure that looks like and behaves like an embryo.
 It has anatomically correct regions that develop in the right place and at the right time […] We knew that interactions between the different types of stem cell are important for development, but the striking thing that our new work illustrates is that this is a real partnership – these cells truly guide each other.
 Without this partnership, the correct development of shape and form and the timely activity of key biological mechanisms does not take place properly.”